 Any verbal or written description of a student's behavior made in good faith by means other than a Brandeis Police Report or Community Standards Report.
 Emailed or posted correspondence is a disclosure.
-A disclosure cannot initiate a formal adjudication process unless a CSR is subsequently filed.
+A disclosure cannot initiate a formal adjudication process unless a CSR is subsequently filed or if an Administrative Complaint is being initiated.